 This article was written by Lauren Powell, IG Schools Portfolio Lead

-Learn more at this year's virtual Pupil Premium Conference, on 13th & 14th July.
+Learn more at this year's National Pupil Premium Conference which will include key insights from the DfE, Sir Kevan Collins, Rt.
+Hon David Laws, Jean Gross CBE and many more taking place on the 13th & 14th July 2021.
 Click below to find out more:

 Further advice and guidance is also available now via our IG Schools Pupil Wellbeing and Support Handbook.